FreeCAD/FreeCAD-documentation/wiki/Sketcher_Create3PointArc.md

 When starting the tool, the mouse pointer changes to a white cross with a red arc icon.
 The coordinates of the pointer are shown beside it in blue in real time.

--   Pick points on an empty area of the 3D view, or on an existing object (auto constraints must be active in TaskView).
+-   Pick points on an empty area of the 3D view, or on an existing object (auto constraints must be active in the [Task panel](Task_panel.md)).
 -   Pressing **Esc** or clicking the right mouse button cancels the function.